Estate Planning

 A. An NFA (National Firearms Act) Gun Trust is sometimes used to provide owners of NFA guns and other applicable items certain advantages over owning these items personally.
 Wisconsin Statutes regarding some of these NFA items have a twist in them that can make an “Internet NFA Gun Trust” a very, very, bad idea.
 For your own piece of mind, contact an Attorney who understands this issue and can give you Wisconsin specific advice.
 Bottom line is if you don’t know what an NFA controlled item is, you do not need an NFA Gun Trust.

-Disclaimer: The answers to frequently asked questions and all information contained on this website is for general information only.
+The answers to frequently asked questions and all information contained on this website is for general information only.
 Laws vary from state to state, and frequently change.
 Sometimes even counties have their own Local Rules.
 Tiny variations in facts, or information left out of a question can completely change advice and outcomes.
 No one should ever rely on this general information as legal advice for their situation.